RobustoFramework/Multi-platform-Multi-board/README.md

 *DISCLAIMER
-This is a kind of advanced setup and will very hard be hard to keep on track for a newbie.
+This is kind of an advanced setup, and will be very hard to keep on track for a newbie.
-So it is not for people just starting out with C/C++, microprocessor programming or Platform IO.
+So this is not for people just starting out with C/C++, microprocessor programming or PlatformIO.
-In the latter case, please begin at https://docs.platformio.org/en/stable/tutorials/index.html and try out some easier stuff first.*
+In the latter case, please begin at [PlatformIO:s tutorials](https://docs.platformio.org/en/stable/tutorials/index.html) and try out some easier stuff first.
+No offence.*

 # Multi-platform, multi-board and PlatformIO